orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial density.
 Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
-Send out probes which create this difference in the direction you want to go, and you unlock full anti-gravity. *
+Send out probes which create this difference in the direction you want to go, and you unlock full anti-gravity.
+Unlock *
 ***[], []***
-***Physicist @ [] , 2184***
+***Physicist @ [] , 2084***

 ---